dariusm2002/portfolio-secure-data/README.md

 # Portfolio — Secure-by-Default Engineering

+This portfolio demonstrates my ability to design, implement, and document production-ready, security-focused systems that scale.
+Drawing on advanced training in data science, AI applications, and software engineering from Cornell University, I have independently delivered solutions that combine robust encryption models, scalable cloud architectures, automated DevOps workflows, and machine learning pipelines.
+Each project reflects both technical depth and system-level thinking — the same qualities I bring to startup environments that demand rapid iteration, lean deployment, and long-term maintainability.

-Hi, I’m Darius McCullough — I’ve completed advanced coursework in data science, AI applications, and software engineering through Cornell University, focusing on building machine learning models, designing data pipelines, and developing interactive dashboards for real-world projects in finance, education, and technology.
+I’m Darius McCullough, a software engineer and data scientist with a focus on security-first architecture, scalable data systems, and applied machine learning.
+My background includes advanced coursework at Cornell University in data science, AI applications, and software engineering, complemented by independent projects spanning finance, education, and cloud-native infrastructure.
-My work includes analyzing complex datasets, automating workflows, and delivering actionable insights using Python, SQL, and cloud-based tools.
-This portfolio showcases my passion for turning data into impact, whether that’s optimizing operations, uncovering trends, or designing intelligent systems.

-This portfolio showcases advanced, security-focused software engineering projects.
-It spans end-to-end encryption, identity-based cloud automation, secure code scanning,
-data ranking pipelines, fraud detection, and runtime secret management in applications.
+I specialize in:
+Designing secure, high-availability systems with encryption, least-privilege access control, and automated secret management.
+Building end-to-end data workflows — from ingestion and transformation to analytics and machine learning.
+Developing full-stack prototypes that integrate cloud APIs, CI/CD pipelines, and runtime secrets securely.

+This portfolio showcases systems I have designed, implemented, and documented — with an emphasis on code quality, rationale documentation, and security-by-default principles.

 ---